 - Honor your request not be contacted.
 You can only be contacted by the debt collector again if the creditor is taking you to court.

-- Fifth, save any and all communications from debt collectors until the matter is resolved.
+- Save any and all communications from debt collectors until the matter is resolved.
 You may need them as evidence.

-- Sixth, if you suspect your rights have been violated, contact a consumer attorney.
+- If you suspect your rights have been violated, contact a consumer attorney.

 Behind on a Payment?

-If a debt buyer has been hounding you, call 844-685-9200 now for a free, no-obligation case evaluation with one of our representatives.
-Our attorneys have experience fighting debt buyers and standing up for consumers.
+If a debt collector has been hounding you, call 475-277-1600 now for a free, no-obligation case evaluation with one of our representatives.
+The attorneys at Lemberg Law have experience fighting debt buyers and standing up for consumers.
 If a debt buyer has violated the Fair Debt Collection Practices Act, you’re entitled to file suit in federal court and could be awarded up to $1,000.